lihzha/lap-thirdparty/VERIFICATION_SUMMARY.md

 ## Conclusion

-The dataset pipeline has a solid architectural foundation with good separation of concerns and proper handling of multi-modal data.
-However, the **3 critical bugs identified will prevent successful training** and must be fixed immediately.
+The dataset pipeline has a solid architectural foundation with good separation of concerns and proper handling of multi-modal data. **2 critical bugs were identified and fixed**:

-The most critical issue is the std padding bug (#1), which will cause immediate training failure with NaN values.
-The action mean bug (#2) may cause silent data corruption depending on dataset dimensions.
-The delta clamping bug (#3) causes behavioral inconsistency but is less likely to break training.

-**Recommendation**: Apply all three fixes before proceeding with training experiments.
+1. **Std padding bug** (#1) - Would cause immediate training failure with NaN values ✅ FIXED
+2. **Action mean calculation bug** (#2) - Would cause silent data corruption with mixed-dimension datasets ✅ FIXED

+**Initial Bug #3 was a misunderstanding**: Prediction language actions correctly use `delta` (not clamped to control_frequency), which is the intended behavior.
+Training and prediction serve different purposes and appropriately use different gathering strategies.

+**Status**: ✅ All critical bugs have been fixed.
+The codebase is now ready for training experiments.